algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 - **Resource management**: It efficiently manages the processor's resources, such as memory and registers, during the execution of assembly code.

 #### User interaction
-- **Interactive mode**: The interpreter offers an interactive mode, allowing users to enter and execute assembly instructions one at a time, which is beneficial for learning and debugging.
+- **Interactive mode**: The interpreter allows for users to enter and execute assembly instructions one at a time, which is beneficial for learning and debugging.
 - **Script mode**: For more complex programs, the interpreter can execute pre-written scripts containing multiple assembly instructions.